jay-joshy/allergyguide/content/contribute.md

 #### Topics

 Not all topics will fit this general structure; this is meant as a general scaffold.
+Pearls, tips, pitfalls, etc. should be intermixed throughout the topic -- ideally, the page is not just a solid mass of bullet points.
+See [here for some styling options](#styling-options-available) you could use.
+If you're comfortable with html/md, see [shortcodes](/shortcodes) for the full suite of options available.

 - Macro to c/p
 - Summary: